platform-experience/serviceportal-best-practice/README.md

-# Service Portal: Angular Style Guide
+# Service Portal: AngularJS Style Guide

 ## Purpose

-A sensible & opinionated Angular style guide for teams using Service Portal.
+A sensible & opinionated AngularJS style guide for teams using Service Portal.

-*Based off of the [Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1) by [John Papa](https://johnpapa.net/) and up-to-date with Angular 1.5 components.*
+*Based off of the [Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1) by [John Papa](https://johnpapa.net/) and up-to-date with AngularJS 1.5 components.*

+> Note: The original version of Angular is officially called AngularJS; this includes all versions of Angular starting with 1.
+The current version of Angular is simply called Angular, which includes versions 2 and beyond and will be referred to as such in this guide.

 ## Table of Contents